 There isn’t a trail as such within the Mesquite Sand Dunes, you can walk for as long as you like and you’ll probably go further than you think as the landscape is the kind that makes you lose track of time.

-In order to reach the larger and more pristine section of the dunes you’ll need to walk for at least a mile (each way) and this is one of the Death Valley hikes that will truly make you legs ache!
+In order to reach the larger and more pristine section of the dunes you’ll need to walk for at least a mile (each way).

 The large dunes look a lot closer than they actually are because it is pretty tricky walking in the soft sand and you’ll also have to walk up and down quite a few dunes to get to them.
 It is definitely worth making the effort though.